opencog/learn/fake/README.md

 possible sentences of a fixed length.

 Note: version 5.9.0 has not yet been released.
-Until then, `git clone` the repo, and `git checkout generate` to get teh correct branch.
+Until then, `git clone` the repo, and `git checkout generate` to get the correct branch.

 ### Method 2 "The fancy way"
 The "fancy way" to generate a corpus is to use a properly designed